-- Clean the area around fuel tank cap.
+- 1. Turn engine OFF and let engine cool at least two minutes before removing the fuel cap. - 2.
+Clean the area around fuel tank cap, then loosen cap slowly to relieve pressure in tank. - 3.
 Fill the tank to 1/2" (12 mm) below bottom of filler neck to provide space for any fuel expansion.
-Do not overfill. - 2.
+Do not overfill. - 4.
 Install fuel fill cap securely and wipe up any spilled fuel.